fmhy/edit/docs/mobile.md

 ## ▷ Morphe / ReVanced Tools

-* **Note** - Using brand new google account and uploading photos over the free Google Photos limit can be detected as bot activity and result in a ban.
+* **Note** - Using brand new Google accounts to upload photos over the free Google Photos limit can be flagged as bot activity and result in a ban.

 ***